k4m4/terminals-are-sexy/README.md

 * [vifm](http://vifm.info/) - a console file manager with vi key bindings and some ideas from mutt.
 * [autojump](https://github.com/wting/autojump) - a cd command that learns
 * [fzf](https://github.com/junegunn/fzf) - a command-line fuzzy finder.
+* [wttr.in](https://github.com/chubin/wttr.in) - The right way to check the weather.

 ## Communication